 Not explained in much detail, we’re also told in the patent filing that content from other sources might be included as well, such as from blog posts and microblog posts.
 Would Google Circle posts be included in search results as well?

 They might, but I see them having the most value if they were included in the Real-Time results that are sometimes presented in a scrolling frame in Google’s search results since their most value might be as timely tidbits of information relevant to something that may have happened recently.

 If you’re interested in how those real-time search results are displayed by Google, a patent application published last week, Presenting Real-Time Search Results, provides some approaches that Google may be following to show off those results.
-Unfortunately, it doesn’t go into much detail in describing how Google determines which results to display, and which to filter out as possible spam.
+Unfortunately, it doesn’t go into much detail in describing how Google determines which results to display, and filters out as possible spam.